openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 _Flow of input from user to the Flash Platform runtime_

-Fortunately, the ActionScript API for developing touch applications includes classes, methods, and properties to determine the support for touch or multitouch input in the runtime environment.
+Fortunately, the Haxe API for developing touch applications includes classes, methods, and properties to determine the support for touch or multitouch input in the runtime environment.
 The API you use to determine support for touch input are the “discovery API” for touch event handling.

 Important concepts and terms